 Student Support Services

-Student Support Services at Mercy College promotes student learning and holistic development by providing intentional opportunities for engagement outside the classroom.
+Student Support Services at Mercy University promotes student learning and holistic development by providing intentional opportunities for engagement outside the classroom.
 These programs and services supports students' academic development, inspires personal growth, and fosters interpersonal connections and collaboration to prepare students for success in our diverse community and beyond

 Learn more about the Center for Academic Excellence and Innovation (CAEI)